 In August 2021, the Company completed a private placement with Fortescue and Lind Global Fund II, LP, for gross proceeds of Cdn\$1,100,000.
 The two parties subscribed equally for 1,100,000 of the 2,200,000 total shares.
-Lind Global Fund II, LP is an institutional investment fund managed by The Lind Partners, LLC, an institutional fund manager.
+Lind Global Fund II, LP is an institutional investment fund managed by The Lind Partners, LLC, an institutional fund manager and leading provider of growth capital to small and mid-cap companies publicly traded in the US, Canada, Australia and the UK.
 Fortescue increased its interest in the Company from 18.9% to 19.9% with the August 2021 Private Placement.

-On February 2, 2023, the Company closed a private placement with Fortescue to raise \$4,000,000 through the issuance of an aggregate of 5,555,556 common shares of the Company at a price of Cdn\$0.72 per share increasing their share ownership to 25.4%.
-A portion of the proceeds were used to repay the short-term loan outstanding to Fortescue of Cdn\$1,000,000 with Fortescue agreeing to waive any interest outstanding on the loan upon repayment.
+On February 2, 2023, the Company closed a private placement with Fortescue to raise Cdn\$4,000,000 through the issuance of an aggregate of 5,555,556 common shares of the Company at a price of Cdn\$0.72 per share.
+Part of the proceeds were used to repay the short term loan outstanding to Fortescue of Cdn\$1,000,000 and Fortescue agreed to waive any interest outstanding on the loan upon repayment.

-On May 18, 2023, as a result of a private placement, Fortescue exercised their pre-emptive right to maintain their share ownership at 25.4% and subscribed for a further 496,000 common shares at a purchase price of Cdn\$0.72 per common share for a total purchase price of Cdn\$357,120.
+On May 18, 2023, as a result of a private placement, Fortescue exercised their pre-emptive right to subscribe for a further 496,000 common shares at a purchase price of Cdn\$0.72 per common share for a total purchase price of Cdn\$357,120.